 - Zealots: Berserker

-- Mages: Conjurer, Summoner, Fire Elementalist, Ice Elementalist, Air Elementalist, Venom Mage.
+- Mages: Conjurer, Summoner, Ice Elementalist, Air Elementalist, Venom Mage.

-Due to their inability to use most items, Felids are prohibited from becoming Gladiators, Hunters, Assassins, and Arcane Marksmen.
+Due to their inability to use most items, Felids are prohibited from becoming Gladiators, Hunters, Brigands, and Hexslingers.
 (Without weapons or armour, most of those are indistinguishable from Monks, so use that instead.)

 - +1 intelligence or dexterity (equal chance) every 5th level.